jfperondini/jfperondini/README.md

 ### Hi there,

--  I’m currently working on Front End Developer
+- 🔭 I’m currently working on Front End Developer
--  I’m currently learning Javascript and Flutter
+- 🌱 I’m currently learning framework Flutter and Node.js

 <!--
 **jfperondini/jfperondini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.